 Lindsey Hilsum is International Editor of Britain’s Channel 4 News and the author of Sandstorm: Libya in the Time of Revolution.
-She is currently writing a biography of Marie Colvin, a war correspondent who was killed in Syria.
-(April 2018)
+Her biography In Extremis: The Life and Death of the War Correspondent Marie Colvin will be published in November.
+(October 2018)

 No Turning Back: Life, Loss, and Hope in Wartime Syria

 Brothers of the Gun: A Memoir of the Syrian War

 by Marwan Hisham and Molly Crabapple